 John was also asked about Ronnie’s “breakaway” ideas.
 Here is his answer, during his post-match interview:

-So, we now have John Higgins, Mark Allen, Mark Williams, Joe Perry and Stephen Maguire wanting changes, and John definitely interested in an alternative platform.
+So, we now have John Higgins, Mark Allen, Mark Williams, Joe Perry, and Stephen Maguire wanting changes, and John definitely interested in an alternative platform.

 Eden Sharav also progressed, as his opponent, Hossein Vafaei, didn’t show up.
 Eden is a local boy, but now plays for Israel, his father’s country.
-That’s twice that they are set to play each others, and twice that Hossein withdraws.
-There were suggestions that this was related to religious beliefs – and it might be – but I rather think it’s related to the consequences he could face, being an Iranian athlete, if he accepts to play an Israeli.
+That’s twice that they are set to play each other, and twice that Hossein withdraws.
+There were suggestions that this was related to religious beliefs – and it might be – but I rather think it’s related to the consequences he could face, being an Iranian athlete if he accepts to play an Israeli.
 To get you an idea of what I mean, I suggest that you follow those links and read what happened in other sports.

-It’s hard to know what could be the consequences for Hossein, or his family, if he was to play Eden, so I would refrain from judging.
+It’s hard to know what could be the consequences for Hossein, or his family if he was to play Eden, so I would refrain from judging.
 What I do know though is that this places the WPBSA in a very difficult position.
 They obviously can’t condone such attitude, but on the other hand, it might not be the player’s choice at all, and by forfeiting their match, they lose money and ranking points.

 Other than that, there weren’t many “shocks”.
 You can follow the tournament on snooker.org